 Skip to main content

-A liquid investment is any investment that is either cash or has the ability to quickly be converted to cash.
+The basic definition of a liquid investment is straightforward.
+What does liquid investment mean?
+This term refers to any investment that is either cash or can quickly be converted to cash.

 How Are Liquid Assets or Investments Different Compared to Other Assets?

 Illiquid assets, like hard property (vehicles, jewelry, etc.), are hard to sell.
-They often lose their value from the date you acquired them compared to the date you are ready to sell them, even when the wear and tear on the property are minimal.
+They often lose some, most, or, in certain cases, all of their value from the date you acquired them compared to the date you are ready to sell them.
+That’s true even when the wear and tear on the property is minimal.

 Types of Liquid Assets